Cognitive Screening

 What Is Cognitive Screening, And Why Is It Important?

-A long-term (25 years) French study in the October 2018 issue of the Journals of Gerontology identified a significant connection between self-reported hearing loss and dementia.
-The study showed that the cases of disabilities, dementia, and depression among elderly men with elevated hearing loss continued to increase, but those using hearing aids or with no diagnosed hearing impairment saw little to no cognitive decline.
+A long-term study published in the Journals of Gerontology identified a significant connection between hearing loss and dementia.
+The study shows that older adults with untreated hearing loss were more likely to experience cognitive decline, while those using hearing aids or without diagnosed hearing impairment had much better cognitive outcomes.

 Divider

-• Scores over 75 show normal cognitive function.
+• Scores above 75 indicate normal cognitive function.

-• Scores between 51 and 74 reveal some or low cognitive impairment requiring some minor interventions.
+• Scores between 51 and 74 suggest mild cognitive impairment, where some minor interventions may be necessary.

-• Scores 50 and below indicate significant cognitive impairment for which you need to take urgent action to prevent further damage.
+• Scores of 50 or below indicate significant cognitive impairment, requiring urgent action to prevent further decline.

-Schedule A Cognitive Screening At South Sound Audiology
+Schedule Your Cognitive Screening at South Sound Audiology

 Divider